FWolfe/Zomboid-Modding-Guide/customclothing/Custom-Clothing.md

 	},
   }
 ```
-4. There are two other files that you can use to customize your zombie outfits - HairOutfitDefinitions.lua & AttachedWeaponDefinitions.lua
+4. There are two other files that you can use to customize your zombie outfits - `HairOutfitDefinitions.lua` & `AttachedWeaponDefinitions.lua`
 Which you place later in this folder of the mod :
-\Authentic Z + Custom Zombies\media\lua\shared\Definitions
+`\Authentic Z + Custom Zombies\media\lua\shared\Definitions`

-In HairOutfitDefinitions.lua, you can designate one specific haircut or a range of haircuts for that zombie outfit.
+In `HairOutfitDefinitions.lua`, you can designate one specific haircut or a range of haircuts for that zombie outfit.
-In AttachedWeaponDefinitions.lua, you can choose what items will spawn attached to the zombie for that outfit.
+In `AttachedWeaponDefinitions.lua`, you can choose what items will spawn attached to the zombie for that outfit.